 And compile only helped if one was able to make a ViewHelper completely static.

-#5 Updated by Claus Due almost 2 years ago
+#5 Updated by Claus Due over 3 years ago

 In bullet point form here are the levels of compilability a ViewHelper can support.

 - Wholly uncompilable (only possible by throwing StopCompilingException from custom compile() method and will prevent any other compiling-related feature from being used; effect corresponds to not implementing CompilableInterface in earlier Fluid versions)

 - No custom implementation, just render() method override, causing ViewHelperInvoker to invoke the ViewHelper with that method and the compiled arguments array and child closure.

 - Custom renderStatic() method to replace the default implementation with the goal of making more efficient calls (avoiding for example ViewHelperInvoker).
 Should be called from render() method too.

 - Custom compile() method generating compiled code with more efficient calls to renderStatic().
 Just as an example, to discard or change the render children closure.

 - Custom compile() method generating compiled code that calls purely static methods or methods on any currently available variable or property on AbstractCompiledTemplate (and the few methods added into the compiled class).

 ViewHelpers which use child nodes or the ViewHelperNode are necessary to mention here: although child node access isn't directly related to compiling, it is only possible to do at two points: